 Most specialists say that the earlier you introduce a dream feed, the more likely it is to work.
-However when your baby is very young, it is better to go with their feeding schedule.
+However, when your baby is very young, it is better to go with their feeding schedule.

-Baby Whisperer author Tracy Hogg, Contented Baby author Gina Ford, Wee Bee Dreaming and many other practitioners suggest dropping the dream feed when solid foods have been established, usually between six and eight-months-old.
+Baby Whisperer author Tracy Hogg, Contented Baby author Gina Ford, Wee Bee Dreaming, and many other practitioners suggest dropping the dream feed when solid foods have been established, usually between six and eight months old.
 However, others suggest it can be stopped earlier.
 It may be that your baby starts to take less, and so naturally drops it themselves.

 Whatever you decide, Rachel of My Baby Sleep Guide suggests a few possible methods for dropping the dream feed:

 No, because it does depend on your baby.
-Some may refuse to feed, others may wake and be hard to get back to sleep, others may take feed fine but still wake as often as they were before.
+Some may refuse to feed, others may wake and be hard to get back to sleep, and others may take feed fine but still wake as often as they were before.
 If you have tried it for a week or more and it is not working for you, it’s probably better not to persevere.

 There’s a lot of information to consider, so to finish off we’ve summarised the main advantages and disadvantages of dream feeding your baby: